Helping Young Minds Shine Brighter

 RLA’s schedule reflects the reorganization of time, student grouping, and resources to support high-quality learning expeditions.
 Our school will provide longer and more flexible blocks of time for project-based learning and fieldwork, for team planning, and for community-building activities like community circles/celebrations.
 These extended learning blocks will promote mastery of academic skills and content and facilitate the execution of interdisciplinary learning expeditions (project-based learning) consistent with the state’s learning objectives and performance standards.
 The previous decade saw a major scheduling innovation implemented in schools—the block schedule.
 As part of the restructuring movement, this scheduling innovation allowed schools to make significant departures from conventional school organization and practice.
 Block scheduling is supported by Expeditionary Learning.

-During the 2017 – 2018 school year, the Rising Leaders Academy school day will be Mondays through Thursdays from 7:45 AM – 3:15 PM and Fridays from 7:45 – 12:45.
+Rising Leaders Academy will operate Mondays through Thursdays from 7:45 AM – 3:15 PM and Fridays from 7:45 – 12:45.
 This schedule allows for staff professional development to take place every Friday for the teachers after 12:45.
-RLA has 2 blocks for Language Arts and Mathematics daily.
-In addition to Science, Social Studies, and Physical Education, we also teach three foreign languages: Chinese, Arabic, and Spanish.
-Students in grades 5 – 7 will also receive Health Education.